sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 Then, upward sublimation.

-  Now, mercury and copper are to be carefully separated from each other, and again rubbed together, with lime juice and made into a lump which will besubjected to a process of upward sublimation by means of a Damaru [Jantram](http://॑# "Vidyadhara Jantram is more convenient.").
+  Now, mercury and copper are to be carefully separated from each other, and again rubbed together, with lime juice and made into a lump which will besubjected to a process of upward sublimation by means of a Damaru Jantram[^120].

+[^120]: "Vidyadhara Jantram is more convenient."

 **(ग) तिर्य्यकपातनम्।**